 Welcome back for another Busy Bag Blog Hop!
-This month the group is focusing on spring activities for kids!
+This month the group is focusing on spring activities for kids.
+Check out our ideas plus the big list of awesome sprint busy bags at the bottom.
 We've got some super fun tutorials for you, including affiliate links to help with supplies!

 With a four year old and a two year old in the house, I am always trying to think of activities that I can use with both of them.
 Sometimes I succeed and sometimes not so much.
 These are all ones both kids can do.

 Of these three spring activities, my four year old liked the Dew Drop Flowers and the Button Snake the best and my two year old liked the Flower Shape puzzles the best.

 We recently had some warmer weather after a harsh winter in Chicago so we started talking about Spring.
 When my four year old and I talked about it we tried to think of all the things that mean Spring to us.
 We thought of rain showers, rain boots, flowers, seeds, gardens, butterflies, grass and umbrellas.